mike-ward/mike-ward.github.io/_posts/2018-05-09-mithril-rising.md

 Points of interest:

-A one-line "Hello World" program is fun but are hardly illustrative of Mithril capabilities.
+A one-line (well, it could be one line) "Hello World" program is fun but are hardly illustrative of Mithril capabilities.
 Here's a more canonical example with, "Hello World" as a component.

     const helloWorld = {
       view: () => m('h1', 'Hello World')